bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 There are a lot of resources you can find online for learning Magento.
 You should always read widely and use all available resources.
 The following resources are just the recommended minimum:

  - Magento Dev Docs - https://devdocs.magento.com/
-	For a start, you should focus on the **Backend Development** and **Frontend Development** depending on your focus
+	For a start, you should focus on the **Backend Development** and **Frontend Development** sections depending on your focus

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODc2Nzg4MjQsLTcxMzQyMzMwOSwtMT
+eyJoaXN0b3J5IjpbMjEzMzg5NzM1MCwtMTA4NzY3ODgyNCwtNz
-YzNjYwOTgyNV19
+EzNDIzMzA5LC0xNjM2NjA5ODI1XX0=
 -->